Peter Klein

 Office hours: By appointment

 Peter W. Klein is an Emmy Award-winning journalist and full professor at the School of Journalism, Writing, and Media.
-He is executive director of the UBC Global Reporting Centre, and was director of the school from 2011 to 2015.
+He was the founder of the UBC Global Reporting Centre, and was director of the school from 2011 to 2015.
 He is also a faculty associate at the UBC School of Public Policy and Global Affairs.

 Klein runs the Global Reporting Program, a year-long course in which he works with master’s journalism students from UBC and other universities worldwide to study and practice global reporting.
 This course grew out of the decade-long International Reporting Program, in which School of Journalism students traveled around the world to work with news organizations including The New York Times, Toronto Star, The Guardian, PBS Frontline, Vice News and Al Jazeera, producing documentary projects that have won awards from most of the major news organizations including the National Academy of Television Arts & Sciences (Emmy for Best Investigation), Society of Professional Journalists (Sigma Delta Chi), Radio Television Digital News Association (Edward R. Murrow), International Academy of Digital Arts and Sciences (Webby Honour), the Online News Association (OJA), Editor & Publisher (EPPY), Canadian Association of Journalists (CAJ), Digital Publishing Award, and Canadian Online Publishing Award.